 - Marinated artichoke hearts – these can be marinated in brine or in olive oil, like these ones.

-- Pine nuts – these is the classic nut choice for pesto due to its distinctive flavour but I have also made this pesto with cashew nuts and almonds in the past.
-Toasting the pine nuts enhances their flavour so don’t skip this part!
+- Pine nuts – these is the classic nut choice for pesto due to its distinctive flavor but I have also made this pesto with cashew nuts and almonds in the past.
+Toasting the pine nuts enhances their flavor so don’t skip this part!

 - Parmesan – you can also use Pecorino cheese; want to make this vegan, throw in some nutritional yeast flakes instead.

-- Olive oil – every pesto has a lot of olive oil in it so using good quality will give you better flavour.
+- Olive oil – every pesto has a lot of olive oil in it so using good quality will give you better flavor.

-- Garlic, lemon, salt, pepper and Dijon mustard – for added flavours.
+- Garlic, lemon, salt, pepper and Dijon mustard – for added flavors.

 How To Make Artichoke Pesto

 Find the full recipe and nutritional information below.
-Here are some handy step-by-step photos.
+Here are some handy step-by-step photos for how to make this pesto with artichokes.

 - Toast pine nuts in a dry skillet over medium heat until golden and fragrant.
 Set aside to cool.